-One of the best natural fibres is psyllium husk, the main ingredient in Metamucil.
+One of the best natural fibers is psyllium husk, the main ingredient in Metamucil.
 Keep some in the cupboard and sprinkle it on your cereal or smoothie.

-While you’re at it throw some raspberries on that muesli and add an extra kick or smash some avocado on that high fibre muffin.
+While you’re at it throw some raspberries on that muesli and add an extra kick or smash some avocado on that high fiber muffin.

 They include but are not limited to:

 Sugar alcohols are also included in this list because large amounts of these sugar alternatives have been known to cause digestive issues.
 Avoid sugar-free chewing gum and xylitol, sorbitol and mannitol.

 I can see that some of these foods might raise an eyebrow or two but we’re not talking about cutting them out altogether.
 Just assess if any of these foods are trigger foods for you and remove from your diet accordingly.

 4. Avoid Carbonated Drinks